Mickey Gitzin

-Mickey Gitzin (מיקי גיצין; born 1980/1981) is an Israeli peace activist and current executive director of the New Israel Fund, and director of its Tel Aviv branch.
+Mickey Gitzin (מיקי גיצין; born 1981) is an Israeli peace activist and current acting CEO of the New Israel Fund, and former director of its Israeli branch.

 Early life

 Gitzin was born to secular Russian-speaking Jewish parents who immigrated to Israel from the Soviet Union in the late 1970s.
 They settled in the Dalet neighborhood of Beersheba, but Gitzin was born in Azor, where he was raised in a public housing apartment.
 His parents and grandmother raised him and his sister with Soviet Russian influences and right-wing politics.

 At age 13, he began keeping kosher fully to fit in with his peers, and as a form of rebellion against his parents.

 Gitzin was active in his school's student government, becoming president of the student council.
 He also became involved with right-wing politics; during the 1992 elections, he handed out Likud flyers.
 However, he soon became involved with left-wing politics as part of a teenage rebellion against his parents.

 Gitzin graduated from Hebrew University, and attended University College London on a scholarship for a master's degree in public policy.

 Gitzin served in the Intelligence Directorate for his mandatory service in the Israeli Defense Forces, during which time he continued to develop his left-wing politics.
 After his service was completed, he became a Jewish Agency shaliach to an American Jewish community in South Bend, Indiana, where he was reassured that his secular beliefs were not in conflict with his Jewish worldview.